softprops/unisockets/README.md

 You can get the path of the file an `Addr` referrs to by invoking `Addr#getHostName`.

-You with an `Addr` can create instances of both nio SocketChannels
+With an `Addr`, you can create instances of both nio SocketChannels

 ```scala
 val channel = unisockets.SocketChannel.open(addr)